 Harness the emotional power of color to increase conversion

-Have you ever thought about the effect the color of your landing page has on your users?
-With the average time on page decreasing from year to year (now 2.4 seconds), we have a limited amount of time to “convince” users to stay on our site.
-Images and colors are processed much quicker than words are, so they play a very important role in your conversion.
+Have you ever thought about the effect the color of your landing page has on your visitors?
+With the average time on page decreasing from year to year (now 2.4 seconds), we have a limited amount of time to convince our site visitors to stay and convert.
+Our brain processes images and colors much quicker than text, which is why the image used on a landing page and its colors have a significant impact on conversion rates.

 The Emotional Effect of Colors